Skip to main content

 How to Read a Proxy Statement

-The proxy statement (Form DEF 14A) is the single most important document for understanding executive compensation at a public company.
-Every public company files one annually with the SEC.
-Here is where to find it and what to look for.
+The proxy statement (Form DEF 14A) is the single most important document for understanding executive compensation at a U.S. public company.
+Every public company files one annually with the SEC ahead of its annual shareholder meeting.
+Here is where to find a proxy, what each section contains, and how to read the compensation tables that produce the headline numbers.

 What Is a Proxy Statement?